knuthp/us-trainstations-rt/README.md

 # Notes
 ## Need to keep web app in running state
-In order for this to work with a free account on Heroku, the webapp need to be continously running.
+In order for this to work with a free account on Heroku, the webapp need to be continuously running.
 To accomplish this I use my own Quartz-worker on Heroku to request the homepage of trainstations-rt each minute.